anonaddy/anonaddy/README.md

 I don't use rolling 30 day total as the only way to do this would be to log the date and size of every single email received.

-Blocked emails do not count towards your bandwidth (e.g. an alias is inactive or deleted).
+Blocked email do not count towards your bandwidth (e.g. an alias is inactive or deleted).

-#### **How many emails can I receive before I go over my bandwidth limit?**
+#### **How many email can I receive before I go over my bandwidth limit?**

 The average email is about 76800 bytes (75KB), this is roughly equivalent to 7,000 words in plain text.
-So the 10MB monthly allowance would be around 140 emails, the Lite plan's 50MB would be almost 700 emails and the Pro plan's 500MB would be almost 7,000 emails.
+So the 10MB monthly allowance would be around 140 email, the Lite plan's 50MB would be almost 700 email and the Pro plan's 500MB would be almost 7,000 email.

 #### **What happens if I go over my bandwidth limit in a given month?**

 If you get close to your limit you'll be sent an email letting you know.
-If you continue and go over your limit the server will start discarding emails until your bandwidth resets the next month or you upgrade your plan.
+If you continue and go over your limit the server will start discarding email until your bandwidth resets the next month or you upgrade your plan.

 #### **Can I login using an additional username?**

 You can add 1 additional username as a Lite user and up to 3 additional usernames as a Pro user for totals of 2 and 4 respectively (including the one you signed up with).
 You can currently only login with the one that you originally signed up with.

-#### **I'm not receiving any emails, what's wrong?**
+#### **I'm not receiving any email, what's wrong?**

 Please make sure to add mailer@anonaddy.me and any other aliases you use to your address book and also to check your spam folder.
-Make sure to mark emails from us as safe if they turn up in spam.
+Make sure to mark email from us as safe if they turn up in spam.

-If an alias has been previously deleted and you try to send email to it, the emails will be rejected with an error message - "554 5.7.1 Recipient address rejected: Access denied".
+If an alias has been previously deleted and you try to send email to it, the email will be rejected with an error message - "554 5.7.1 Recipient address rejected: Access denied".

 Check that you have not deactivated the alias, custom domain or additional username.
-When any of these are deactivated, emails will be silently discarded, they will not be rejected or return any error message.
+When any of these are deactivated, email will be silently discarded, they will not be rejected or return any error message.

 The sender of the email may be failing SPF, DMARC or DNS blacklist checks resulting in the email being rejected.
 The sender should also have correct reverse DNS setup and use a FQDN as their hostname.

-If you are forwarding emails to an icloud.com email address some users are having issues with a small number of emails being rejected (often those from Facebook).
+If you are forwarding email to an icloud.com email address some users are having issues with a small number of email being rejected (often those from Facebook).

-For some reason Apple seems to think these emails are spam and returns this error message:
+For some reason Apple seems to think these email are spam and returns this error message:

 > Diagnostic-Code: smtp; 550 5.7.1 [CS01] Message rejected due to local policy.

 I have contacted Apple multiple times about this but they have not yet responded.

-If you still aren't receiving emails please contact me.
+If you still aren't receiving email please contact me.

 #### **How do I know this site won't disappear next month?**